-The system for risk management and internal control is also described in the Storebrand Livsforsikring 2018 Annual Report, especially in the chapter "Capital situation, rating and risks" and Note 6.
+The system for risk management and internal control is also described in the Storebrand Livsforsikring 2019 Annual Report, especially Note 4.
 Risk management and internal control.

 C. Risk profile

 C.1 UNDERWRITING RISK

 Insurance risk (underwriting risk) is the risk of higher than expected claims and/or unfavourable changes in the value of an insurance liability due to the actual development differing from what was expected when premiums or provisions were calculated.
 The largest insurance risks for Storebrand Livsforsikring are longevity, disability, customer lapses and expense developments.